Coletterbox/RabbitProject/sprintLog.md

 #### Scrum master: James
 #### Sprint review:
 * What has been done?
-  *  Created the Abstract rabbit class with sub male and female rabbit classes: Seb, Lubnah, James
+  *  Created the abstract rabbit class with male and female rabbit subclasses.
+(Seb, Lubnah, James)
-  *  Created the controller class, WorldSimulation: Alonso, Colette.
+  *  Created the controller class, WorldSimulation.
+(Alonso, Colette)
-  *  Created the Display Manager class: Philip, Tolga.
+  *  Created the Display Manager class.
+(Philip, Tolga)
 #### Sprint retrospective:
 * What went well?
-  * Time boxing went well as each group finish creating their class' in an hour.
+  * Time boxing went well as each group finished creating their classes in an hour.
   * The planning was good enough that group members knew what to do.
 * What did not go as well?
-  * Members struggled with git, so this took up a fair bit of time.
+  * Members struggled with Git, so this took up a fair bit of time.
 * What could be done differently?
-  * A better group understanding of git before starting the sprint
+  * A better group understanding of Git before starting the sprint.

 ----